Son-Guhun/JASS-Constant-Inliner/README.md

 # JASS Constant Inliner

- A simple and dumb tool that inlines constants in JASS code
+This is a simple and dumb tool that inlines constants in JASS code.
+It does not properly parse JASS code, so there may be some maps it cannot handle.
+However, it should still be able to cover most use cases.